dugu9sword/manytasks/README.md

 - Running

-You can run many tasks by `manytasks sample_config`.
+You can run many tasks by `manytasks run sample_config`.

 - Enable Web UI